shauryaupadhyaya/portfolio-hackathon/README.md

 - **Glow and Shadow Effects:**
   Subtle neon glows around text and buttons using `box-shadow` and `text-shadow`.

-- **Button Ripple Effect:**
-  Clickable buttons create a soft ripple effect for a more tactile feeling.

 - **Card Hover Elevation:**
   Project and team cards lift slightly and cast a shadow when hovered over, giving a 3D feel.